-A significant portion of our research and development costs have been external costs, which we track on a program-by-program basis after a clinical product candidate has been identified.
-However, we do not allocate our internal research and development expenses, consisting primarily of employee related costs, depreciation and other indirect costs, on a program-by-program basis as they are deployed across multiple projects.
+A significant portion of our research and development costs have been external costs, which we track on a program-byprogram basis after a clinical product candidate has been identified.
+However, we do not allocate our internal research and development expenses, consisting primarily of employee related costs, depreciation and other indirect costs, on a programby-program basis as they are deployed across multiple projects.

 Research and development activities are central to our business model.
-Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-We expect research and development costs to increase for the foreseeable future as our product candidate development programs progress.
+Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials, as well as the associated clinical trial material requirements.
+We expect research and development costs to increase for the foreseeable future as our product candidate development programs progress, and we expect to incur additional costs in connection with our research and development activities under our collaboration with Gilead.
 However, we do not believe that it is possible at this time to accurately project total program-specific expenses through commercialization.
 There are numerous factors associated with the successful commercialization of any of our product candidates, including future trial design and various regulatory requirements, many of which cannot be determined with accuracy at this time based on our stage of development.
 Additionally, future commercial and regulatory factors beyond our control will impact our clinical development programs and plans.
-In addition, we expect to incur additional costs in connection with our research and development activities under our collaboration with Gilead.

 The successful development of SRK-015, SRK-181 and any future product candidates is uncertain.
-As such, at this time, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts that will be necessary to complete the remainder of the development of SRK-015, SRK-181 and any future product candidates.
+Accordingly, at this time, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts that will be necessary to complete the remainder of the development of SRK-015, SRK-181 and any future product candidates.
 We are also unable to predict when, if ever, material net cash inflows will commence from the sale of our product candidates, if approved.
 This is due to the numerous risks and uncertainties associated with developing product candidates, including the uncertainty of:

-- the scope, progress, outcome and costs of our preclinical development activities, clinical trials and other research and development activities; - · establishing an appropriate safety profile; - · successful enrollment in and completion of clinical trials; - · whether our product candidates show safety and efficacy in our clinical trials; - · receipt of marketing approvals from applicable regulatory authorities, if any; - · establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - · obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - · significant and changing government regulation; - · commercializing the product candidates, if and when approved, whether alone or in collaboration with others; and - · continued acceptable safety profile of the products following any regulatory approval.
+- the scope, progress, outcome and costs of our preclinical development activities, clinical trials and other research and development activities; - establishing an appropriate safety profile; - successful enrollment in and completion of clinical trials, including on account of the COVID-19 pandemic and its impact at clinical trial sites; - · whether our product candidates show safety and efficacy in our clinical trials; - · receipt of marketing approvals from applicable regulatory authorities, if any; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - · obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - significant and changing government regulation; - · commercializing the product candidates, if and when approved, whether alone or in collaboration with others; and - continued acceptable safety profile of the products following any regulatory approval.

-A change in the outcome of any of these variables with respect to the development of SRK-015, SRK-181 or any of our future product candidates would significantly change the costs and timing associated with the development of that product candidate.
+A change in the outcome of any of these variables with respect to the development of SRK-015, SRK-181 or any of our future product candidates could significantly change the costs and timing associated with the development of that product candidate.